scylladb/care-pet/docs/build-with-java.md

 ```

-The controller is defined in `ModelController.java`, and implements the GET methods to acces owners, pets and sensors data.
+The controller is defined in `ModelController.java`, and implements the GET methods to access owners, pets and sensors data.

 The server also aggregates the data and saves it to the database in the sensor_avg table: